dustywhite7/Econ4350/SlidesCode/9 - Technical Reports.md

 ---

-# Gathering and Analyzing the Data
+# Steps 1/2 -  Gathering and Analyzing the Data

 See the first half of the class!

 ---

-# Sorting the Data
+# Step 3 -  Sorting the Data

 - What do I need to tell my audience about?
 - What results are worth discussing?